 Out of the four types of islands in Lost Ark, Static Islands can be further categorized according to their rewards.
 Lost Ark’s massive fanbase has cataloged a lot of these islands and detailed the rewards they yield.
 Static Islands that feature small events/challenges are extremely helpful to the lower-level players, and they’ve been dubbed “Tier 1 Islands”.

 Similarly, islands featuring massive events, encompassing multiple sails back and forth, have been dubbed “Tier 2 Islands”.
-Keeping in view the convection used by the fanbase, we will categorize the islands in our Lost Ark Island Guide into tiers, also mentioning the type of the island for clarity.
+Keeping in view the convection used by the fanbase, we will categorize the islands in our Island Guide into tiers, also mentioning the type of the island for clarity.

 Every island in Lost Ark is unique, but they generally have the following activities: